What is a patch cable?

 Ethernet patch cable can link a computer to a network hub or a router which is useful for constructing home computer networks.

-What is Ethernet Patch cable?
+What is an Ethernet Patch cable?

 Ethernet is basically a protocol, which defines how bits of information travel over a particular medium (medium can be Copper, Fiber or Coaxial).
 The cable such as fibre optic cable, twisted pair or coaxial cable.